Chres-SC/bitcoin/doc/tracing.md

-# User-space, Statically Defined Tracing (USDT) for Revolt core
+# User-space, Statically Defined Tracing (USDT) for Revolt Core

-Revolt core includes statically defined tracepoints to allow for more observability during development, debugging, code review, and production usage.
+Revolt Core includes statically defined tracepoints to allow for more observability during development, debugging, code review, and production usage.
 These tracepoints make it possible to keep track of custom statistics and enable detailed monitoring of otherwise hidden internals.
 They have